az4mary/business_review/projects/zyne-homepage/patch/property-page-modular-migration.md

 11. ⛔ STOP HERE - Reply back to the chat with short response if you understand the complete instructions.

 ---
+# PATCH 1 - Modular Architecture Blueprint
+Here is the exact developer blueprint to tear down the monolithic script and rebuild it into the robust, 3-file modular architecture.
+D:\PROJECTS\GITHUB\az4mary\zyne.store\projects\zyne-homepage

 ### Patch A: Fix the `canonical` Undefined Error